 Everyone involved is necessary to its successful completion, but by the same token anyone can also make it fail.

-The more human the robots become, the more Stijn Grupping looks like a machine.
-It demands tremendous speed and precision to throw the bouncy balls at exactly the right place and at the prescribed rhythm so as to perform the composition correctly.
-The robots and the performer increasingly resemble each other.
-Everyone involved is necessary to its successful completion, but by the same token anyone can also make it fail.
+Tremendous speed and precision are required to throw the bouncing balls at exactly the right place and at the prescribed rhythm and as such to perform the composition correctly.
+Objects and performers increasingly resemble each other.
+They are all necessary to bring the performance to a successful completion, but at the same time, they can just as well make it fail.

-Man Strikes Back is a musical performance by a human and robots for humans and robots of 6 years and older.
+Man Strikes Back is a musical performance by humans and robots for humans and robots from age 6.